dany47788/StudyProjectCrud-ver1/README.md

 User and Post are one-to-many, Post and Label - many-to-many.

 I tryed to realized MVC pattern, so i created 3 package: repository, controller and service.
-In dto package i created simple data transport objects and mappers for them.
+In dto package i created simple data transfer objects and mappers for them.

-The service layer is covered with tests.
-I used junit + Mockito.
+The service layer is covered with tests, i used junit + Mockito.

 P.S.
 I know about @Builder.Default now, but i didn't use it here.
 Instead, I created a constructor with a default value and used it where needed.
      I know about Properties class, i just tryed created property reader by myself.